 For some, that may mean your children don’t get as much of your time or your spouse is overworked and exhausted all of the time.

 These are understandable frustrations!
-But the problem arises when they are left unchecked and become bitterness.
+But the problem arises when they are left unchecked and become bitter.

 When Kyle reached out to a friend, he suggested that Kyle’s bitterness was rooted in a lack of forgiveness.
 He realized he needed to forgive his shooter all over again.